apache/incubator-hugegraph-doc/content/cn/docs/contribution-guidelines/contribute.md

    git config user.name "{full-name}" # like "Jermy Li" git config user.email "{email-address-of-github}" # like "jermy@apache.org"
    ```

-Optional: You can use [GitHub desktop](https://desktop.github.com/) to greatly simplify the commit and update process.

 ## 2. Create an Issue on GitHub

 If you encounter bugs or have any questions, please go to [GitHub Issues](https://github.com/apache/incubator-hugegraph/issues) to report them and feel free to [create an issue](https://github.com/apache/hugegraph/issues/new).